Ideals in Triangulated Categories: Phantoms, Ghosts and Skeleta

 by applying the classifying space functor.
 Thus $\RPi$ is the circle bundle of the complex line bundle $\eta \tensor \eta$ over $\CPi$.
 (Here $\eta$ denotes the tautological line bundle.)
 The Thom space is the disk bundle modulo the circle bundle, and the disk bundle is homotopy equivalent to $\CPi$, so there is a cofibre sequence

 Writing $T$ for the desuspension of the Thom space, we get a stable cofibre sequence

 which we will use to build $\RPn$ efficiently.
 The Thom isomorphism tells us that $T$ can be built with a single cell in each odd non-negative dimension, and no other cells.
 So $H^* T = H^* \Sigma \CPip$, where $\CPip $ denotes $\CPi \Wedge S^{0}$.
 In fact, the map $H^* T \la H^* \RPi$ is surjective, so we can deduce the action of the Steenrod algebra on $H^* T$.
-The diagram above displays the low degree part of the short exact sequence of modules over the Steenrod algebra that we obtain.
+Figure~\ref{fig:rpn} displays the low degree part of the short exact sequence of modules over the Steenrod algebra that we obtain.
 Each circle represents a basis element over $\F_2$ and the vertical arrows give the action of the $\Sq^{2^k}$'s.
-To make the pattern as nice as possible, we have replaced $\RPi $ with $\RPip = \RPi \Wedge S^{0}$, and similarly with $\CPi $.
+To make the pattern as nice as possible, we have replaced $\RPi $ with $\RPip = \RPi \Wedge S^{0}$, and similarly with $\CPi $. \newcount\d {**[Fo:<5.5pt>] \d=12 \advance\d by-\Row \text{ \the\d}} {